lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 2.7.
 Excluded methods for module pausing

-Methods, events and constants related to Staking Module pausing logic should be removed from the Staking Router contract:
+Methods, events and constants related to Staking Module pausing logic should be removed from the `StakingRouter` contract:
 - `StakingModuleNotPaused` error type;
 - `STAKING_MODULE_PAUSE_ROLE` and `STAKING_MODULE_RESUME_ROLE` constants;
 - `pauseStakingModule` and `resumeStakingModule` methods.